charlyoleg/Cnc25D/docs/gear_profile_theory.rst

   F = T1/R1 = T2/R2
   T2 = T1*R2/R1

-The transmitted torque T2 does not independant on the angle a!
+The transmitted torque T2 does not depend on the angle a!